 The two spaces were connected by a large interior stairway which allowed easy access to an extensive selection of kitchenware and home décor items.
 The space contained a beautiful existing kitchen that Hollander’s utilized to offer weekly cooking classes.
 As a result of this new expansion, Hollander’s occupied three full floors and close to 15,000 square feet.

-2015 – After the closure, Hollander's implemented new ways to grow and enhance their store’s core offerings.
+2015 – After the closure of their kitchen and home store, the Hollanders implemented new ways to grow and enhance their store’s core offerings.
 This included adding new lines of decorative papers, card lines, expanded art supplies, and creating attractive merchandise displays.
 They also completely rebuilt their website, www.hollanders.com, which helped greatly expand their online presence.

 2016 – Hollander’s celebrated its 25th anniversary and announced plans to reintroduce their book and paper arts workshops in the fall, which had been on hold for the past couple years.
 Tom and Cindy also began writing a second book for Schiffer Publishing that focused on both their bookbinding and box making specialties.

-2019 –They completed their new book, Introduction to Bookbinding and Custom Cases, The same year they also revised a second edition of their original and successful box making book.
+2019 –Tom and Cindy completed their new book, Introduction to Bookbinding and Custom Cases, The same year they also revised a second edition of their original and successful box making book.

 With their business thriving and the level of work and time required to maintain the current pace, the Hollanders decided they needed a change.
 It was the most difficult decision they had to make in their 30 years in business.
 They were not ready to retire, but sought a slower paced work schedule that would allow them to still enjoy various aspects of their business.

 2020 – With a heavy heart, they closed their brick and mortar store amid the Covid-19 crisis, which added to the sadness.
-They decided on continuing their Internet business of selling primarily their main products of decorative papers and bookbinding supplies.
-In July, they moved their business to a brand new warehouse building which is located in nearby Ypsilanti where they are continuing with their Internet only business.
+They decided to continue their Internet business of selling primarily their decorative papers and bookbinding supplies.
+In July, they moved their internet-only business to a brand new warehouse building which is located in nearby Ypsilanti.